Single skating: Jumps

 The ISU defines a jump element as "an individual jump, a jump combination or a jump sequence".
 The six most common jumps can be divided into two groups: toe jumps (the toe loop, the flip, and the Lutz) and edge jumps (the Salchow, the loop, and the Axel).
-Jumps must have the following characteristics to earn the most points, according to the ISU: they must have "very good height and very good length"; they must be executed effortlessly, including the rhythm demonstrated during jump combinations; and they must have good take-offs and landings.
-The following are not required, but also taken into consideration: there must be steps executed before the beginning of the jump, or it must have either a creative or unexpected entry; the jump must match the music; and the skater must have, from the jump's take-off to its landing, a "very good body position".
-Somersault-type jumps, like the back flip, are not allowed.
-The back flip has been banned by the ISU since 1976 because it was deemed too dangerous and lacked "aesthetic value".
+The Euler jump, which was known as a half-loop before 2018, is an edge jump.
+Jumps are also classified by the number of revolutions.

-A jump combination, defined as "two (or more) jumps performed in immediate succession", is executed when a skater's landing foot of the first jump is also the take-off foot of the following jump.
-If a skater executes one complete revolution between the jumps, the element is still a combination.
-The free foot can touch the ice, but there must be no weight transfer on it.
-The skater can also perform an Euler between jumps.
-If the first jump of a two-jump combination is not completed successfully, it is still counted as a jump combination.
-A jump sequence is executed when a skater completes two or three jumps, with no limits on the number of revolutions.
-The first jump, which can be any type allowed by the ISU; the second and/or third jumps must be an Axel-type jump "with a direct step from the landing curve of the first jump to the take-off curve" of the Axel.
-Skaters can also complete one full revolution on the ice between the jumps and their free foot can touch the ice, although without transferring their weight onto it.
+According to the ISU, jumps must have the following characteristics to earn the most points: they must have "very good height and very good length"; they must be executed effortlessly, including the rhythm demonstrated during jump combinations; and they must have good takeoffs and landings.
+The following are not required, but also taken into consideration: there must be steps executed before the beginning of the jump, or it must have either a creative or unexpected entry; the jump must match the music; and the skater must have, from the jump's takeoff to its landing, a "very good body position".
+A jump combination is executed when a skater's landing foot of the first jump is also the takeoff foot of the following jump.
+All jumps are considered in the order they are completed.